-Sleepwalking (also called somnambulism) is a behavior in which your child appears to wake up during the night and walk or do other activities without any memory of having engaged in the activities.
+Sleepwalking (also called somnambulism) is a behavior in which the child gets up during the night and walks or does other activities.
+The child usually does not remember getting up or being engaged in the activities.

-Sleepwalking tends to occur within an hour or two of falling asleep and may last on average between 5 and 15 minutes.
+Sleepwalking tends to occur during the first part of the night, usually within an hour or two of falling asleep.

 What are the causes of sleepwalking?

 Causes of sleepwalking include:

 - Hereditary (the condition may run in families).